Types of Financial Aid

 The Job Locator and Developer (JLD) assists MSU Billings students in obtaining part-time employment in the community.
 Area businesses list job opportunities with the Job Locator.
 The Job Locator Service is free to all MSU Billings students and is not based on financial need.
 Students who are interested in obtaining employment should refer to the Career Link for available job listings.

 Loans are a major source of financial aid for students.
 Student loans must be repaid after the student graduates, withdraws from school, or drops below six-credits in a semester.
 Interest rates, grace periods, and repayment requirements vary depending on the type of loan.
 For more information visit our Loans page.

 MSU Billings awards $1.5 million in scholarships each year.
 To be considered for all MSUB scholarships students must complete the General Scholarship Application online.
 Priority is given to those who apply by February 1st of each year for the upcoming fall semester, however late applications are encouraged as awarding occurs all year long.

-MSU Billings has tuition waivers for veterans, senior citizens, American Indians, faculty and staff (and their dependents), advanced honor students, athletes, graduate students, war orphans, dependents of firemen and policemen killed in the line of duty, and students with certain majors.
+MSU Billings has tuition waivers for veterans, American Indians, faculty and staff (and their dependents), advanced honor students, athletes, graduate students, war orphans, dependents of firemen and policemen killed in the line of duty, and students with certain majors.
 Eligibility and selection criteria vary.
 Certain waivers require a separate application form and in some cases additional documentation in order to qualify.
 To be eligible for Department waivers students must complete the General Scholarship Application by the February 1st priority date.
 Inquire at the Office of Financial Aid and Scholarships for specific information regarding tuition waivers.
 For more information visit the Montana University System website.